trusche/httplog/README.md

 the difference between theory and practice is bigger in practice than in theory, YMMV.

-This is very much a development and debugging tool; it is **not recommended** to use this in a production environment.
+This is very much a development and debugging tool; it is **not recommended** to use this in a production environment as it is moneky-patching the respective HTTP implementations.
+You have been warned - use at your own risk.

 ### Installation